lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/03-Simple-Airbnb/README.md

 - As a user, I can edit the details of a flat if I made a mistake
 - As a user, I can delete a flat from the website, in case I don't want to rent it anymore

-There is no `rake` for this challenge.
-How will we test our code? 🤔 By running the server and checking the website in the browser! 🚀

 ## Rails app generation

 Create a new Rails app in your GitHub nickname folder: